Google Analytics, GDPR and Consent

 There is a very large caveat to this – hence I don’t follow Google’s advice.
 The GDPR is specifically agnostic to the data tool and technology being used.
 That means gaining consent from your visitors must be based on what data your website collects and does with data – not what happens within Google Analytics.

-So if a website has any other tracking technology e.g. social share icons that also send tracking pixels to 3rd parties, consent would be required.
-That is the situation for the vast majority of websites – lots of tracking pixels firing off to all sorts of places (3rd parties), where governance is potentially unknown.
+So if a website has any other tracking technology embedded on its pages e.g. social share icons that also send tracking pixels to 3rd parties, consent would be required.
+That is the situation for the vast majority of websites – lots of embedded widgets and plugins with tracking pixels firing off to all sorts of places (3rd parties), where governance is potentially unknown.

 Here is a classic example of the problem – a blog that uses the 3rd-party Disqus plugin for handling its comments and visitor engagement: The image is taken from the Chrome Developer Console, Network tab: